Building regulations

 Types of building regulations approval

-Full plans applications are suited to larger projects.
+Approval with full plans applications is suited to larger projects.
 We check the applications and advise of any changes needed.
 This can help prevent costly errors made when the building work starts on site.
 We will issue an approval certificate once the proposed plans meet the regulations.
+We will carry out inspections of the work once it is in progress and issue a completion certificate once the Building Control Surveyor is satisfied that the works completed complies with the Building Regulations.

 Building notices